arzt/ml-stuff/README.md

 The code is tested/developed under Ubuntu 15.10 with installed Open JDK 8.

 #TODOs
-* addionally implement real alternating least squares algo using explicit solution when fixing one of the both parameter matrices
+* additionally implement classic alternating least squares algorithm using explicit solution when fixing one of the two parameter matrices
-* add some scala tests and comments
+* add some Scala tests and comments
 * more user interactivity (choose algorithm-variant, set lambda, allow to specify user id for recommendations)